-Datapools are text files containing data records that you can use in place of variable data in your script.
-Each datapool comprises a list of variables representing columns in the datapool file.
+Datapools are text files containing data records that you can use to replace variable data in your script.
+Each datapool comprises a set of variables representing columns in the datapool file.

 For data that you can parameterize, the var... button appears in the form-view (bottom pane).
 Clicking the var... button opens the Datapools and Variables dialog box.
-Datapools can be Local (specific to a single Player) or Central (available to all Players).
+Datapools can be Local (specific to a single Player), Shared (shared by Players on a workstation), or Central (available to all Players on all workstations).